onestardao/WFGY/TensionUniverse/Experiments/Q124_MVP/README.md

 _Status: work in progress.
 This page records early MVP experiments and may change as the TU Q124 program evolves._

-> This page documents the first effective layer MVP experiments for TU Q124
+> This page documents the first effective-layer MVP experiments for TU Q124
 > on scalable oversight and evaluation.
 > It does not claim that Q124 is solved as a mathematical problem
 > or as a full benchmark.
 > The scripts here are small and fully inspectable.
-You can re run them with your own
+You can re-run them with your own
 > OpenAI API key to reproduce the qualitative patterns, but the exact numbers will drift.

 ---